usnistgov/oscal-tools/xslt/publish/readme.md

 The repository provides XSLT transformations that together form a starter/demo OSCAL publishing platform.
 The stylesheets are in the public domain, and are designed to be freely used, adapted, and reverse engineered.

+For all work in this repository the standard NIST DISCLAIMER applies, as documented here: https://www.nist.gov/disclaimer

+(Also copied below as of February 2022.)

 XSLT transformations can be applied to XML data to produce results (outputs) in various formats, including other forms of XML, HTML or PDF (for processing by software that know how to read those formats).
 Since this is a publishing application (that is, aiming at legible display for human readers), we aim at HTML (readily installed into any web site) and PDF.

 Neither the HTML nor the PDF outputs produced by this software is or can be warranted for any purpose.
 They are published mainly for the purpose of providing baseline functionality, as a starting point for others.

+## XSLT Version

+Unless marked otherwise, assume that XSLT in this repository conforms to version 3.0 and may exploit 3.0 features.
+Accordingly it will not run in older XSLT engines: at least Saxon version 10 is recommended (any platform or license, or the free-to-use Saxon 10 HE).

+Some stylesheets may conform to older versions including XSLT 1.0 for use in browsers, but these will be special purpose.

+See more below under "XSLT Dependencies".

 ## Summary of XSLT transformations available